Our History

 June 1991

-Work began to clear the site Forest Canyon Rd site for building.
+Work began to clear the Forest Canyon Rd site for building.
 September 1991 saw the sale of the old church building and parsonage to Truth Tabernacle.

 December 1991